Nicolas Antoine: Early life

 Nicolas Antoine was born of Catholic parents in 1602 or 1603 at Briey, a small town of Lorraine.
+Among his ancestors were a Jewish family who had converted to Christianity.
 For five years he attended the college at Luxemburg, and was then sent to Pont-à-Mousson, Treves, and Cologne for higher instruction under the Jesuits.
-Their influence, however, seems to have been nil; for when Antoine returned to Briey, at the age of twenty, he was no longer an ardent Catholic.
+They seemed to have little influence over him, as by the time he returned to Briey, at the age of twenty, he was no longer an ardent Catholic.

-The doctrines of Protestantism attracted him, and he allowed himself to be converted by the fervent eloquence of Ferri, a preacher of reputation, and pastor of the Reformed Church in Metz.
+The doctrines of Protestantism attracted him, and he allowed himself to be converted by the fervent eloquence of Paul Ferry, a preacher of reputation, and pastor of the Reformed Church in Metz.
 The young convert then attended the academies of Sedan and Geneva in order to study the Reformed faith, but the deeper he delved into the study of Protestantism the less fervent became his enthusiasm; and he very soon arrived at the most unexpected conclusion; namely, that the Old Testament alone contained the truth.